For a quick overview of setting up Email Visibility please check out this video:

 Naturally, you're always able to switch that setting back to private for any such email address.

 Just click the orange button at the top of a contact's activity feed, and select the addresses whose emails you want to share with your team.You can select one or more available email addresses.

-This will make emails to and from this address visible to every other user of your account who can access the contact, lead, or deal.
+This will make emails to and from this address visible to every other user of your account who can access the Lead, Contact, or Deal.

-- Making a contact's emails public on the contact page will make them public on the contact's deal page;
+- Making a contact's emails public on the contact card will make them public on the contact's deal card

-- Making the contact's emails public on the deal page will not automatically make them public on the contact's own page;
+- Making the contact's emails public on the deal card will not automatically make them public on the contact card

-- Switching the emails back to private on a contact's page will display a dialog asking if you want to make the emails private on a deal;
+- Switching the emails back to private on a contact card will display a dialog asking if you want to make the emails private on the deal

-- Switching the emails back to private on a deal page will display a dialog asking if you want to make the emails private on the contact.
+- Switching the emails back to private on a deal card will display a dialog asking if you want to make the emails private on the contact.

 Working with public emails

-You can easily see if an email is made public by looking at the padlock icon in the top line of the email - a closed padlock means the email is private, an open padlock - the email is public.
+You can easily see if an email is made public to your team by the padlock icon next to the email - a closed padlock indicates the email is private, whereas an open padlock indicates the email is public.

 When other members of your team share their emails with you, you'll be able to see the receipt status on email they send to contacts, like you would on your own.

-When you navigate to the Visibility settings page, you will have the option to specify separate visibility rules for leads, contacts, and deals.
-This is a great way to quickly manage the general rules for your emails.
-Once you do that, you can manage the visibility of emails with specific people using the manual settings or blacklisting.
+When you navigate to the Visibility settings page, you will have the option to specify separate visibility rules for Leads, Contacts, and Deals.
+This is a great way to quickly manage the general rules for how you would like your emails to be shared.
+You can manage these global settings alongside the visibility of emails with specific people using the manual settings or blacklisting.